i-am-jc/famcon25/2/i_am_brave.md

 ---

 <mark>**Dad:**</mark>
-[Eldest], can you take over here for a minute?
+**Cheska**, can you take over here for a minute?
 I need to answer this quickly.

 <mark>**Eldest:**</mark>